 - Publisher: Mariner Books

-Fun Home: A Family Tragicomic may be known as one of the best musicals around, but it all started as an interesting comic book.
+Fun Home: A Family Tragicomic may be known as a great musical, but it all started as an interesting comic book.

-The book is about a girl – Alison – who blames herself for her father’s death.
-Each chapter offers a deeper inside as to why she blames herself from her homosexuality to her dad being trapped in a small town with the family business: the fun house (funeral home).
+It’s about a girl – Alison – who blames herself for her father’s death.
+Each chapter shows why she does from her homosexuality to her dad trapped in a small town with the family business: the fun house (funeral home).

-The book is drawn in an unique way.
-There’s the simple parts like where the heads are drawn as if they’re twitching back and forth in disbelief.
+Its drawing are unique.
+There’s the simple, childish parts like where the heads are drawn as if they’re twitching back and forth.
 Those represent her childhood memories and how she experienced life then.
-When the book shows her at an older age, the drawings are more mature by far.
-All the drawings are also colored in a shade of blue.
-She explains why later on in the comic book, which brings a pleasant twist to it all.
+When it shows her at an older age, the drawings are more mature.
+They are all colored in a shade of blue though.

-One of the book’s main disadvantages is the lack of tension.
+One of its main disadvantages is the lack of tension.
 From about page two, the reader knows her father is dead.
 There’s no question about that.
-The main question is her curiosity about his death and if she is the reason her father died.
-About halfway through the book, I realized I couldn’t blame her for her father’s death at all.
-I lost the main drive that kept me reading; I just finished the book to see what else happened.
+The main question is her fascination with his death and if she is the actual reason for his death.
+About halfway through the book though, I couldn’t blame her for the death at all.
+I lost the main drive that kept me reading; I finished it to see what else happened.
 I felt more of a familiar “blame self” for a tragedy theme than anything else.
-I don’t think it’s a factor against the writer, however.
-It’s just the state of the story.
+I don’t think it’s a factor against the writer though.
+It’s the state of the story.

-Another possible negative aspect of the book is the fact that book references litter the pages.
-There’s literary references everywhere.
-As an English major, this should be rewarding, however some of the referenced books were books I’ve never read before, which made some of her points harder to understand.
-But – if you know all of your classic literature well – you may get extra emotions from the story that some people missed.
+Another possible negative aspect is the fact that book references litter the pages.
+The references are everywhere.
+As an English major, this should be rewarding.
+But I hadn’t read some of the referenced books before, which made some of her points harder to understand.
+But – if you know your classic literature well – you may get extra emotions from the story that others missed.

-Overall, the book is a good short read.
-I read this book in under a week since it was about seven chapters and none of the chapters felt long.
+Overall, it’s a good short read.
+I read it quickly since it was about seven chapters and none of them felt long.
 If you’re looking for a good quick read, it’s an interesting story to pick up.

 Average rating on Goodreads: 4.11/5